-The Research Management System (RMS) is a web-based system used to prepare and submit research proposals, assessments and rejoinders.
+The ARC's Research Management System (RMS) is a web-based system used to prepare and submit research proposals, assessments and rejoinders.

 All applicants named on a submission will need a RMS ID in order to edit personal information and validate the application.

 2. Read the ARC funding rules and instructions to applicants

 Refer to individual grant information for each scheme's rules, criteria and instructions from the ARC, taking care to note if an Expression of Interest is required prior to lodging a submission.